Howard Plaza – The Fern – Considerably better than most in this vibrant/chaotic part of the city.

 - Guests: Caters for all, with many tourists and business people from across India.

 - Views: Rooms to the front face the main road and may suffer from traffic noise.
-Those at the back currently face a construction site, but whatever is being built should finish by mid-2020.

 - Private Pools/Jacuzzis: Not expected or provided at an old-fashioned hotel like this in Agra.